 Cómo vivo bien

 Regular exercise, healthy eating habits and maintaining a peaceful mind all help me thrive!
-I play soccer, table tennis and walk in the park.
-I listen to music, play the piano and enjoy listening to my sons play the guitar and piano.
+I swim regularly, play table tennis and walk in the park.
+I enjoy watching soccer, listening to music, playing the piano and listening to my sons play the guitar and piano.
 I serve on the Community Development Corporation of my church and participate in the annual Roswell Day of Hope as a medical volunteer.